NOBC Logo New Orleans Bicycle Club

 This is the standard big group weekend training ride in New Orleans.
 These very informal training rides leave every Saturday and Sunday at about 7:00 a.m.
 Saturdays tend to be a bit faster and larger than Sundays.
 Most riders meet at the Starbucks on Harrison Avenue, leaving at 7:00 am, and riding toward the lake on Marconi Blvd., picking up additional riders along Lakeshore Drive.
 Riders start arriving around 6:30 for conversation and coffee.
 Feel free to contact the Webmaster for updated information if you are new or visiting.
 The Giro Ride route, while a good choice for weekend mornings, is not necessarily the best option for solo weekday riding.

-Alternate 6:45 Group, aka "SaMoRi:" There is a regular group that does the same route as the Giro on Saturdays, starting around 6:45 am from the West End of Lakeshore Drive.
+Alternate Group, aka "SaMoRi:" There is a regular group that does the same route as the Giro on Saturdays, starting somewhere between 6:15 and 6:45 am, depending on the time of year, from the West End of Lakeshore Drive.
 This group is usually smaller than the 7 am group and the pace is usually a bit easier and more steady.
 This ride started in order to accomodate riders who didn't want quite as much intensity as the Giro typically provides.

 River Levee /